andycon/HB6207/dblog.md

 Date | Log Entry
 :--- | ---
-Mon Jan 30 15:51:42 EST 2023 | `set up Kodi with admin rights on dbic-mrinbox and on commissure` Mon Jan 30 15:51:16 EST 2023 | `met with JD to help with BIDs conversion of hyperscanning data` Mon Jan 30 15:50:47 EST 2023 | `met with courtney this morning for weekly check in`
+Mon Jan 30 15:59:42 EST 2023 | `set up meetings with Tor for later this week` Mon Jan 30 15:51:42 EST 2023 | `set up Kodi with admin rights on dbic-mrinbox and on commissure` Mon Jan 30 15:51:16 EST 2023 | `met with JD to help with BIDs conversion of hyperscanning data` Mon Jan 30 15:50:47 EST 2023 | `met with courtney this morning for weekly check in`